Araffe/vdc-networking-lab/readme.md

 This policy states that we must name our resources with the 'VDC-' prefix.

-In this exercise, we will create a file with this JSON information - that file will then be referenced from a Powershell script in order to create the policy in Azure.
+In this exercise, we will create a file with this JSON information - that file will then be referenced from an AZ CLI command in order to create the policy in Azure.

 **1)** Create a file containing the JSON code shown above and save it on your computer as "naming-policy.json".

-**2)** Open a Powershell window on your computer.
-Enter the following code to create the policy (make sure you are working in the directory where the JSON file exists on your computer):
+**2)** Using the AZ CLI, enter the following command (make sure you are working in the directory where the JSON file exists on your computer):

 <pre lang="...">
-$NamingPolicy = "naming-policy.json"
-New-AzureRmPolicyDefinition -name "EnforceNamingConvention" -DisplayName "EnforceNamingConvention" -Policy $NamingPolicy -Description "Policy to enforce naming convention"
+az policy definition create --name EnforceNaming --display-name EnforceNamingConvention --rules naming-policy.json
 </pre>

 **3)** Assign the policy to the VDC-Hub resource group using the following Powershell code: